jbartus/pavlov/README.md

 - a terraform script defining the aws infra to run a lambda
 - a fastapi based python rest api for launching pavlov servers on ec2 to run in that lambda

-pushing/changing litearlly anything will trigger a docker build

 the api can run locally with: `uvicorn index:app --reload`

 packaging up the lambda for deployment: